atul799/CarND-Vehicle-Detection/README.md

 # Pipeline
 ---
 The pipeline is a function which puts all the above steps together and applies to the frames on the videostream.
-Here is an example of vehicle detection on the test_video, on the top left is the depiction of heat map.
+Here is an example of vehicle detection on the test_video, on the top left is the heatmap for each frame.

 ![picture alt](./output_images/test_out.gif) *Vehicle detection*